Prabhueswaran/docker/README.md

 ### Run the container with ditached mode

-`docker container run -p 80:80 --name my_container nginx:latest`
+`docker container run -d -p 80:80 --name my_container nginx:latest`

 # To check the running Container

 `docker ps`

+# To Stop running container

+`docker stop container id`

-## To check the stopped container
+# To check the stopped container

  `docker ps -a`

+ # To kill the stopped container

+ `docker rm container_id`